wp-plugins/file-gallery/readme.txt

 3. You're done - go edit or add a new post to see how it works :)

 == Changelog ==

+= 1.5.6 =
+* June 19th, 2010
+* added 'include' and 'exclude' parameters for compatibility with standard WP gallery shortcode function. 'include' is identical to 'attachment_ids' and will be used as the default parameter name from this version on
+* added columns parameter and "Clear File Gallery cache" button to the File Gallery UI

 = 1.5.5 =
 * June 2nd, 2010